droe/acefile/README.md

 "Technical information of the archiver ACE v1.2" by Marcel Lemke, using unace 2.5 and WinAce 2.69 by Marcel Lemke as reference implementations.

-For more information, API documentation, source code, packages and update notifications, refer to:
+For more information, API documentation, source code, packages and release notifications, refer to:

 - https://www.roe.ch/acefile